neondatabase/website/content/docs/manage/orgs-manage.md

 ## Invite Collaborators

-All members can invite external Collaborators to collaborate on specific projects through [project sharing](/docs/guides/project-sharing-guide).
+All members can invite external users to collaborate on specific projects through [project collaboration](/docs/guides/project-sharing-guide).
 Collaborators will not have access to the organization Dashboard but can access any projects shared with them from the **Projects** page of their personal account, under **Shared with you**.
 Collaborators can invite additional Collaborators to the project and remove existing Collaborators from the project.

 ![organization collaborators](/docs/manage/org_collaborators.png)